PARTNERS FOR THE RIDE

 - Only 3 points won in "In Hand" classes will count toward the total of 15 points required to earn CH status.

-- Only 3 points won at ASHA Star Shows will count toward the total of 15 points required to earn CH status.
+- Only 3 points won at ASHBA Star Shows will count toward the total of 15 points required to earn CH status.

-In 2010, the directors of the Association and Registry approved the addition of an equitation section to the Saddlebred Record program.
-For equitation achievements, a horse can be honored by affixing a "CH-EQ" designation in the Registry's permanent records.
+For equitation achievements, a horse can be honored by affixing a "CH-EQ" designation in the Registry of the ASHBA permanent records.
 In some cases, equitation results may not have been received or the name of the horse was not available.
 Horses with equitation records can have points added with proper documentation of competition results.
-A worksheet to list competition results has been included with the CH-EQ application and rules for purposes of researching results not recorded with ASHA/ASR.
+A worksheet to list competition results has been included with the CH-EQ application and rules for purposes of researching results not recorded with ASHBA.

 - American Saddlebreds competing in Saddleseat and Pleasure Equitation sections must earn 15 points.